icaliman/saron/README.md

 Monitoring application for Node.js using Derby.

 Consists of two parts:
-(1) Main Saron server
+1. Main Saron server.
-(2) Client/daemon which you can install on many remote servers/PCs to monitor them
+2. Client/daemon which you can install on many remote servers/PCs to monitor them.

 Installation
 ==================